kviljoen/H3ABioNet_16S/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must have access to R and RStudio via their own compute cluster provided by their system administrator.
-A few specific software packages should be installed (listed
-  <a href="#setup">below</a>).
 </p>

 {% comment %}